What Is The Easiest Ivy League School To Transfer Into? Find Out Here!

 The Hardest Universities to Transfer Into

-As you might expect, transferring to Harvard University, Yale University and Brown University are of the hardest to get into.
-This is mainly because they openly state that transfer admissions is more competitive than freshman admissions, posting transfer acceptance rates as low as 1%.
-And they attribute this low acceptance rate to their high retention rates (meaning that students come back for their sophomore and junior years).
+As you might expect, transferring to Harvard University, Yale University, and Brown University are of the hardest to get into.
+This is mainly because, as they openly state, transfer admissions is more competitive than freshman admissions, posting transfer acceptance rates as low as 1%.
+They attribute this low acceptance rate to their high retention rates (meaning that students come back for their sophomore and junior years).
+Universities with lower retention rates have more spots to fill the next year.
+Don't be fooled though; a low retention rate does not have a direct relationship with how good the school is, but we'll get back to that later.

 That being said, to find the easiest university to transfer into, you’ll want to look at the university with the most spots available to transfer students.
 The more spots available, the better chances you have.